-Analysis | The 2022 men’s NCAA tournament’s biggest snubs and surprises
+Analysis | The 2022 NCAA men’s tournament’s biggest snubs and surprises

 There was evidence throughout the bracket.
-Whether it was decisions about who landed on the No. 2 line or who even got into the field, there are several instances that suggest the last week made little impact on the evaluation of teams.
+Whether it was decisions about who landed on the No. 2 line or even who got into the field, there are several instances that suggest the last week made little impact on the evaluation of teams.

 Some of that makes sense.
-A conference tournament represents no more than 10 percent of the resume for most teams (it’s a little more for a team that gets four or five league tournament games in).
+A conference tournament represents no more than 10 percent of the résumé for most teams.
+(It’s a little more for a team that gets four or five league tournament games in.)
 It shouldn’t outweigh everything else, but it shouldn’t appear to not count, either.

-A reasonable critique of this committee’s work could come down to what’s become a tired trope over the years: Do you guys even watch the games?
-They probably did, but the results didn’t seem to matter in a lot of instances.
+A reasonable critique of this committee’s work could come down to what has become a tired trope over the years: Do you guys even watch the games?
+The members probably did, but the results didn’t seem to matter in a lot of instances.

 SURPRISE: Indiana catches a break and gets the better of history

-The Hoosiers (20-13) helped themselves a bunch this past week, or at least conventional wisdom would have you believe.
+The Hoosiers (20-13) helped themselves a bunch this past week, or at least conventional wisdom would have you believe they did.
 They beat Michigan and then Illinois before sticking with Iowa in the Big Ten semifinals until the final two seconds.

 Yet there was an obvious problem.
 Indiana’s nonconference strength of schedule ranked 308th.
 That’s usually a ticket to the NIT for a team close to the edge of the field.
 No team since Air Force in 2006 earned an at-large berth as an 11-seed or worse until Drake earned a play-in game lottery ticket last year.
 But 2021 could be chalked up as the weirdness of a covid year.
 This can’t.